baden-rtsvrf/rag-qna-bot-for-your-website-using-langchain-amazon-aurorapg-and-amazon-bedrock/README.md

 This code provides a solution for website owners seeking to enhance user engagement and streamline information retrieval by presenting a comprehensive guide on building a Natural Language Q&A Bot using Retrieval Augmented Generation (RAG) and Amazon Bedrock Models.

-This approach leverages the power of langchain modules ([recursive_url](https://python.langchain.com/docs/integrations/document_loaders/recursive_url)) to recurisively get all the contents on a webpage based on the maximum depth we provide, convert the data into embeddings using Amazon Bedrock Titan Embeddings Model, store the embeddings in Aurora PostgresSQL using pgvector extension and retrieve the answer based on the question provided by the user using Amazon Bedrock 3P Models (Antropic Claude v2).
+This approach leverages the power of langchain modules ([recursive_url](https://python.langchain.com/docs/integrations/document_loaders/recursive_url)) to recursively get all the contents on a webpage based on the maximum depth we provide, convert the data into embeddings using Amazon Bedrock Titan Embeddings Model, store the embeddings in Aurora PostgresSQL using pgvector extension and retrieve the answer based on the question provided by the user using Amazon Bedrock 3P Models (Anthropic Claude v2).

 ### Architecture